Random matrix ensembles and integrable differential identities: Unitary ensembles and integrable differential identities

 The dTL equation~\eqref{dToda} provides the leading order approximation away from the singularity.
 In the vicinity of the gradient catastrophe, higher order terms in the expansion~\eqref{Todacontbis} are no longer negligible and a renormalisation procedure is required in order to evaluate the leading order contribution to the solution.
 This problem has been addressed in~\cite{Dubrovin_2006,DubrovinGravaKlein,Moro_Grava_Dubrovin} where it was shown that the critical asymptotic behaviour near the point of gradient catastrophe for a generic Hamiltonian perturbation of a hyperbolic system of hydrodynamic type is universal and it is given by a particular solution of a Painlev\'e equation.
 This result was proven for the KdV~\cite{GravaClaeys} and NLS~\cite{BertolaTovbis} equations and in~\cite{Moro_Grava_Dubrovin} conjectured to be true for any two-component Hamiltonian system of hydrodynamic type (subject to suitable genericity conditions).
 In~\cite{Moro_Grava_Dubrovin} it was pointed out that the conjecture also applies to the continuum limit of the Toda lattice system.
 The thermodynamic properties of the random matrix ensemble~\eqref{taunbis} with even powers in relation to the continuum limit of the Volterra hierarchy have been studied in~\cite{HermitianPRE}.
 For this reduction, only the order parameter~$b_{n}(\mathbf{t})$ survives, yielding at the leading order the Burgers-Hopf hierarchy

+{where $c_k$ {are some constants which can be removed by a suitable rescaling of $t_{2k}$}}.
 Solutions of the Burgers-Hopf hierarchy also develop gradient catastrophe in finite time.
 In the vicinity of the gradient catastrophe, the order parameter $u(x,\mathbf{t})$ exhibits universal behaviour described by a particular solution of the the Painlev\'e $\text{P}_{\text{I}}^{(2)}\!$ equation followed by the onset of a dispersive shock~\cite{JURKIEWICZ1990178,Jurkiewicz:1991sj,Senechal,BONORA1992453,HermitianPRE}.
 We emphasise that there is a significant difference between the problem formulated for weights with even powers only and the analogous problem where the weights contain also odd powers (see e.g.~\cite{Ercolani2008,Ercolani_Pierce_2012}).